MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/procurement/contract-lifecycle-management/developer/clm-enable.md

     - *Configuration failed* – Configuration of the external navigation links has failed. <!--KFM: Do we mean that the connection succeeded, but something is wrong with at least one of our **External navigation links**? -->
     - *Ready* – The integration is ready for use.

 The connection status is based on information submitted by your CLM system through the Supply Chain Management API.
-For details about how to set up your CLM system to return a value for this status indicator, see [Establish a connection from a CLM system to Supply Chain Management](clm-establish-connection.md).
+Learn more about how to set up your CLM system to return a value for this status indicator in [Establish a connection from a CLM system to Supply Chain Management](clm-establish-connection.md).